Kickstart your real estate video marketing with the simplest video maker

 Here are a few tips that will help you create better videos and a better overarching video marketing strategy.
 That way you can make great real estate marketing videos and put them in the best place at the best time for maximum results.

-- Be consistent.
 There’s no way for you to know when a potential client will be ready to buy or sell their house, so you’ll need to show up online every day.
 People need to see you before they’re ready for a real estate agent.
 That way, when it comes time to buy or sell a house, people will think of you first.

 Make sure your real estate video software and production tools help you with this.
 If making videos is a long, challenging process, it’s hard to publish videos consistently.

-- Focus on being different.
 If your videos look like all the other real estate videos, they simply won’t stand out, even if they cost thousands of dollars to produce.
 A unique and memorable idea could you can get tons of business with videos you shot on your phone.

 Use your personality to your advantage.
 People like to connect with real people.
 Show your quirks, highlight your passions and hobbies, and people will resonate with your videos.